Affordable Connectivity Program (ACP)

 >learn about the grant program

 In July 2013, the state created the Broadband Expansion Grant program to help meet the demand for improved broadband and encourage its development in Wisconsin's unserved and underserved areas.
-Since then, the PSC has awarded approximately $20.1 million to 138 grant projects in six fiscal years.
+Since then, the PSC has awarded approximately $74.2 million to 268 grant projects in eight fiscal years.

 Check what's in store for expanding internet access in Wisconsin.